-1) MACHINE SERIAL NUMBER It's shown of the front-right side of the frame.
+1) MACHINE SERIAL NUMBER It's shown on the rear right side of the frame.

 3. SYMBOLS

 - ▲ Important safety hint. - \triangle It indicates matters which can cause the great loss on the machine or the surroundings. - It indicates the useful information for operator.